raydelvecchio/lazytorch/README.md

 # LazyTorch!
 A sequentially implemented, fully ready-to-train deep learning framework, all in *raw* python, with no external imports. autodiff implementation, Tensor abstraction, feed-forward neural network, loss functions, activations, and more!
-Inspired by PyTorch and Karpathy's Micrograd.
+Inspired by [PyTorch](https://github.com/pytorch/pytorch) and [Karpathy's Micrograd](https://github.com/karpathy/micrograd).
 Lazy cause we don't do anything in parallel.
 Mainly made for my own (and now others'), learning!

 # The `Value` Class
 * Main building block for autodiff
 * Supports `add`, `subtract`, `multiply`, and `divide` operations
     * No other operations right now for simplicity, although any other operation can be constructed from these pretty much!
 * All internal values are floats, no support for complex numbers
+* Supports autodiff even when you're operating between a `Value` and a scalar!
+    * See tests for more details here
 * Automatically accounts for mathematical operations with a scalar instead of another Value object
 * All gradients automatically calculated upon operation (no `requires_grad` or `no_grad` type toggle for simplicity)
 * Calculated gradients are stored in each `Value` directly; must access `Value.gradient` to see them